FlameInTheDark/gochat/docs/project/voice/VoicePipeline.md

 ```json
 { "op":7, "t":503, "d": { "candidate": "...", "sdpMid": "0", "sdpMLineIndex": 0 } }
 ```

+- If a client needs to renegotiate proactively (e.g., codec change) it can still send its own offer; the SFU answers it and then resynchronizes the room.

 ## 5) Media + Permissions